 This Is The Best Way To Store Kimchi

-Kimchi is a traditional Korean prepared vegetable mix of cabbage and radishes fermented with salt and seasoning.
-It’s straightforward to make and delicious to eat, but you want to make sure it’s properly stored.
+Having extra kimchi, you want to make sure it’s properly stored.
 Therefore, let’s find out the best kimchi storage.

 The best way to store kimchi is in a sealed glass jar in the refrigerator.
-Properly stored kimchi will last up to six months in the refrigerator.
+Properly stored it will last up to six months in the refrigerator.
 The refrigeration slows down the fermentation process, extending its shelf life.

 This article will outline how you should store kimchi in the fridge and explain why.
 In addition, I’ll discuss what should be done with opened kimchi and if it can be frozen to extend it’s life even longer.
-With these tips, you can enjoy your kimchi year round!

 How To Store Kimchi In The Fridge

 Opened or unopened, the best way to store kimchi is in the refrigerator.
 If it’s unproperly done, it won’t last as long as it should.
-Therefore, let’s find out the best way to store kimchi in the fridge.
+Therefore, let’s find out the best way to store it in the fridge.

 The best way to store kimchi in the fridge is in a sealed glass jar.
 The colder temperatures slow down the fermentation process extending the shelf life.
 The kimchi should be submerged all the way in its brine.
-Opening the glass jar less often will prevent the kimchi from spoiling faster.
+Opening the glass jar less often will prevent it from spoiling faster.

 These aren’t airtight storage methods, therefore, if you want to keep a batch of kimchi good for longer than a week, you’ll want to invest in a glass jar or two.

 They sell affordable jars on Amazon which can be used for a variety of liquids and foods other than kimchi.
 Check them out here, Ball Mason Jars.
-While you’re at it, enjoy your Korean dish with Korean chopsticks and spoon sets also sold on Amazon here, Korean Chopsticks.

 Does Kimchi Need To Be Refrigerated?

-How long can kimchi be stored in the fridge?
 Kimchi can be stored in the refrigerator for six months if it’s properly sealed in a glass jar and covered with its brine.

 How Long Will Kimchi Last in the Fridge After Opening?